mcneel/developer.rhino3d.com/_guide_topics/cpp/defining_new_plugin_commands.md

 1. Navigate to *Tools* > *External Tools...*
 1. Use the Add button to add the *RhinoCommandGenerator.exe* file to the list.
 This file can be found in the following folder: *C:\\Program Files\\Rhino 5.0 x64 SDK\\Wizards\\Command*.

+Once the tool is installed, you can create a new command by selecting *Tools* > *Rhino Command*.
+If you add the command declaration to a new header file, be sure to `#include "stdafx.h"` at the top.

 ## Sample

 The following sample code demonstrates a simple command class that essentially does nothing...